mattwhiteley/course-dbt/greenery/README - WEEK 1.md

       COUNT(DISTINCT id)
   FROM
       dbt_matt_w.stg_users;
+'''

---On average, how many orders do we receive per hour?
+### On average, how many orders do we receive per hour?
-7.52
+- 7.52

+'''
 WITH hourly_orders AS
   (
   SELECT
       DATE_TRUNC('day',created_at) AS date,